felixtp/macos-setup-scripts/README.md

 3. Exploring Alfred/Raycast workflows
 4. Setting up cloud provider CLIs
 5. Installing language-specific tools for your projects

+## Contributing

+Feel free to open issues or submit pull requests if you have suggestions for improvements or additional tools that should be included.

+## License

+This project is open source and available under the [MIT License](LICENSE).

 ## Need Help?